How to get rid of brown algae in a reef tank

 Brown algae can be a plague that ruins the look of a reef tank and can cause the owner to pull their hair out.

 Algae is an opportunist and these types have been surviving on earth for a very, very long time.
 The opportunity in your reef tank is light, nutrients and new, clean surfaces to colonise including your rock, sand and the tank glass.
-Populations of bacteria, competing algae and tiny critters will be low, so the algae turns this boom time into diatom bloom time and covers everything.
-If you don’t have corals you can massively restrict the lighting to very low and very blue and that will hold it at bay, but if you do have corals in your saltwater aquarium their needs come first, and the light must stay on.
+Populations of bacteria, competing algae and tiny critters will be low in the fish tank, so the algae turns this boom time into brown algae diatoms bloom time and covers everything.
+If you don’t have corals you can massively restrict the lighting to very low and very blue and that will temporarily stop brown algae, but if you do have corals in your saltwater aquarium their needs come first, and the light must stay on.

 Next is to physically remove as much as you can.
 Use a brush and algae pad to wipe and scrub as much of the brown as you can from the rocks and tank glass.
 Mechanical filtration like filter wool, filter socks or a Clarisea will physically catch some of the brown mess and you then remove it, but it's also good to use a gravel vacuum to hoover the sand bed, and then discard and replace the dirty water.

 A good trick when removing brown algae is to remove the wide vac-end and cable tie an old toothbrush to the end of the hose.
 Start the siphon and then as you brush and dislodge it the brown algae gets sucked up and removed.
 Repeat this process daily if necessary (along with effective phosphate removal,) and gradually the regrowth should become less and less as phosphate levels decline.

 Fight fish tank algae with other algae species